-761 hectares of land associated with Chatsworth House are designated as a Grade I Registered Park and Garden.
-This area, together with the historically important Stand Wood, the lakes above the scarp to the east of the house, meadows and surrounding woodlands (totalling 960 hectares in all) is subject to a Parkland Management Plan13 agreed with Natural England and included within a Higher Level Stewardship Agreement.
+1,925 acres of land associated with Chatsworth House are designated as a Grade I Registered Park and Garden.
+This area, together with the historically important Stand Wood, the lakes above the scarp to the east of the house, meadows and surrounding woodlands (totalling 2,372 acres in all) is subject to a Parkland Management Plan16 agreed with Natural England and included within a Higher-Level Stewardship Agreement.